benlynch1931/bookmarks_app/README.md

 ```
 2. GOTO: Database Configuration
 3. Update the `USER` and `DATABSE` constants in `spec/units/bookmark_spec.rb` to match your own choices so the tests run
+4. Ensure the 'RACK_ENV' in spec_helper is set to 'test'

 ## Running server and accessing webpage: